This piece first appeared on Fifty Jewels. See the author’s bio and contact info below the post.

 The decision to take off for a couple of months was made while shoveling snow in my hometown of Incline Village at Lake Tahoe.
 I love the lake, but I’m not a skier.
 (Snowshoer, yes.)
 It was looking like a heavy snow year (it’s STILL snowing there!) and I thought maybe someplace else might be a better choice to spend a couple of months.

 My first step was to pull up Airbnb and research pricing for apartments in Florence.
 Why Florence?
 It just came to mind.
-I’ve been wanting to go back to Italy since I spent a semester there in college, it’s on my Bucket List in my Choices Notebook and I figured it was as good a place as any –provided I could find an affordable place to stay.
+I’ve been wanting to go back to Italy since I spent a semester there in college, it’s on my Bucket List in my bullet journal and I figured it was as good a place as any –provided I could find an affordable place to stay.

 My research showed a number of great choices in Florence, right in the city center, for under $1000 per month*.
 After narrowing down my options and asking for a special rate for a 2 month stay, I finally chose the lovely Massimo on via dei Servi.
 The monthly rent was offered at 800E.
 The location is fantastic, especially if you’re interested in being in the center of the action in Florence.
 On one end of the street is the Duomo, the other a lovely and popular Piazza.